scitools-classroom/iris-mesh-tutorial/notebooks/.notebook_shadow_copies/Sec_03_Plotting.md

 ### Convert the UM cube to a PolyData and plot with GeoVista

 To plot the structured UM Iris cube we convert it to a PolyData object with the `pv_from_um_cube` routine availble from [pv_conversions.py](./pv_conversions.py).
 Using .plot() we can then display the strcutured UM data.
-This is still traditional "structured" data on its original UM lat-lon grid.
+This is still traditional structured data on its original UM lat-lon grid.
 You can see this clearly by zooming in on one pole where the cells get very narrow.

 ```python tags=[]
 from pv_conversions import pv_from_um_cube